culturesofknowledge/emplaces/README.md

 **March 2018**: Private drafts of the gazetter's design document and data model.

 ## Next ToDo Items
-- Collect and incorporate feedback
+- Collect and incorporate community feedback
 - Fix the main v.1 features of the gazetteer; revise documentation
 - Test data model with sample data
 - Update data model; revise documentation